 - Email List: Once people have opted in using a freebie, it is important to keep in contact with them and warm them up to buying.

 This article is just a starting point, the topic of driving traffic to a website is very big (in fact it is a whole industry) so if you’re just starting, be patient with it.
 These principles really work, you just have to take it one step at a time.
-If you’d like help feel free to reach out to me anytime, my email is firstname.lastname@example.org.
+Feel free to call us at 800-935-5133 or send us an email for more information.